OlivierLD/cylon.js.samples/README.md

 ```
  $ sudo node data.feeder.js <your Adafruit-IO key>
 ```
-Read a BMP180 from cylon.js, and send data to an Dadafruit-IO feed.
+Read a BMP180 from cylon.js, and send data to an Adafruit-IO feed.